TylerGubala/ccode/README.md

-# cheaderpy
+# ccode
-Import c header files like a python module using the import statement
+Import c files like a python module using the import statement